 TRANSACTION UPSIDES/OPTIONALITY

-The initial total output of LED is anticipated to be 249 MW, but the plant will be scaled to achieve up to 270MW to allow upon success of the EFSEC permitting process..
+The design output of LED will be 249 MW, but the plant could be modified to achieve up to 270MW if an EFSEC siting permit is obtained and if additional capital investments are made to the plant.
 Primarily due to the energy crisis that has occurred in California and the Pacific Northwest, the Washington legislature is currently discussing modification of the EFSEC limit and its review process.
-ENA supports raising the EFSEC limit to approximately 300 MW given the increased efficiency and reduced emissions of turbine technology today.
+ENA supports raising the EFSEC limit to approximately 300 MW given the increased efficiency and reduced emissions of newer turbine technology today.
 ENA will also support legislation that would allow commencement of permitting for a Phase II project expansion during the construction of the first phase.

 EXIT STRATEGY

 West Origination’s exit strategy is to sell LED to a third-party investor on or before the start of construction.
 A non-binding letter of intent for the sale of the facility has been signed with McCook Metals.
 West Origination estimates that the gain on the sale of LED would be approximately $10 million to $15 million.
 The estimated gain is based on Pastoria and Coyote Springs 2, two comparable combined-cycle frame technology projects.
 Coyote Springs 2 was developed and sold for a promote fee of approximately $16.5 MM.
-ENA is currently negotiating with Calpine for the sale of Pastoria. subject to the resolution of outstanding issues (i.e. water), a promote fee in excess of $30 MM is expected.
-In addition ENA recently has entered into a Purchase and Sales Agreement w/Black Hills Energy Capital for the sale of Fountain Valley Power, a 240MW peaking facility in Colorado Springs, Co. which, when closed, will provide ENA a $15MM promote plus recovery of ENA development dollars invested.
-The dollars per kW reflected below for LED reflect a conservative EPC estimate of $142 million versus $126 million EPC cost for Coyote Springs 2.
+ENA is currently negotiating with Calpine for the sale of Pastoria; subject to the resolution of outstanding issues (i.e. water), a promote fee in excess of $30 MM is expected.
+In addition, ENA has recently entered into a Purchase and Sales Agreement with Black Hills Energy Capital for the sale of Fountain Valley Power, a 240MW peaking facility in Colorado Springs, Co. which, when closed, will provide ENA a $15MM promote plus recovery of ENA development dollars invested.
 A non-binding letter of intent has been signed with McCook Metals, LLC, an industrial company in the process of purchasing an aluminum smelter in Longview, Washington.
+The dollars per kW listed below for LED reflect a conservative EPC estimate of $142 million versus $126 million EPC cost for Coyote Springs 2 and also assume that negotiations with Cascade Natural Gas will be successful, thus eliminating the need for construction of a bypass pipeline to the facility.